Honda CX series: CX500

 The basic 1978 48 hp CX500 had a large fuel tank, stepped seat, a round brake fluid reservoir and a plastic mini-fairing that was thought to look unusual at the time.
 Turn signals extend out through the mini fairing from the headlight's centerline.
 The CX500 Standard had silver Comstar wheels, 19 inch (front) and 18 inch (rear).

-The trademark Moto Guzzi habit of mounting a V-twin engine with the crankshaft inline with the frame and shaft final drive was adopted for the CX500; but this Honda was decidedly different.
+The trademark Moto Guzzi practice of mounting a V-twin engine with the crankshaft inline with the frame and shaft final drive was adopted for the CX500; but this Honda was decidedly different.
 Not only was the 497 cc engine water-cooled, but it had four valves per cylinder that were operated by pushrods rather than the overhead cams favored by Honda on its previous four-stroke engine designs.

 The styling was radical: a steep fork angle and a short engine contributed to a stubby wheelbase on a bike that was rather tall.
-The CX500 was one of the first recipients of Honda's new Comstar wheels, of diameter 19 in (front) and16 in (rear).
-Later, on B models, reversed Comstars and a square brake fluid reservoir) were fitted.
+The CX500 was one of the first recipients of Honda's new Comstar wheels, of 19 in diameter (front) and 16 in (rear).
+Later, on B models, reversed Comstars and a square brake fluid reservoir were fitted.

 The fuel tank tapered toward the front and a huge half-moon tail light jutted out from a short fairing behind the radically stepped seat.
 The result was a mix of standard, sport, and cruiser features.